-P = Pass

-F = Fail
+P = PassF = Fail

-E. A "-" is to be used in the grading section for students in Resource/ESE Programs who are missing instruction in that subject.

-- F. Evaluation of achievement will include progress toward mastery of district curriculum objectives. - G. The academic grade represents the progress made on a student's instructional level; it does not reflect achievement on grade level.
+- E. A "---" is to be used in the grading section for students in Resource/ESE Programs who are missing instruction in that subject. - F. Evaluation of achievement will include progress toward mastery of Sunshine State Standards objectives. - G. The academic grade represents the progress made on a student's instructional level; it does not reflect achievement on grade level.
 The instructional level of the student shall be indicated by the designation on, above or below, which shall be placed immediately before the academic letter grade in reading and mathematics.
 These designations will be reflected in grades 2 -5 quarterly and beginning with the second quarter for grade one.
-The designation shall indicate the student is working on mastery of district curriculum objectives predominately at that level. - H. Student effort shall be indicated by the following codes:
+The designation shall indicate the student is working on mastery of Sunshine State Standards objectives predominately at that level. - H. Student effort shall be indicated by the following codes: